Agentic Commerce: How AI Agents Will Transform Canadian Retail

 4. present a shortlist (or make a recommendation), and

-5. complete checkout after approval—sometimes without the user ever seeing a traditional product page.
+5. complete checkout following approval—sometimes without the user ever viewing a traditional product page.

 Why machine-readable retail data becomes the competitive edge

-In an agentic world, your “shop window” isn’t only your website—it’s your data.
+In an agentic world, your “shop window” isn’t solely your website—it’s your data.

-Retailers that win tend to make key elements structured and machine-readable, including:
+Retailers that succeed tend to make key elements structured and machine-readable, such as:

 • product attributes and availability,